 The second wash in this dual-cleanse plan should take place just before bedtime.
 This will help bid farewell to everything that comes in contact with your face throughout the day (things like makeup, sunscreen and other products, oily buildup, dirt, bacteria, viruses, environmental pollutants, etc.).

-Deciding How Often to Wash
+Deciding How Often to Wash Your Face

-You’re an OG, baby!
 Every face is one of one, so there’s no one size fits all approach.
 A number of factors may be at play here; when deciding how often to wash your inimitable mug, you may want to consider the following:

 - Locale.
 Those who live and work in more urban environments, where pollution levels are undoubtedly higher, could be faced with more skin stressors, even at night.
 This makes a strong case for that morning cleanse and can better help set the stage for a fresh new day.
-But if you’re located in a more rural environment with cleaner, ambient air, sleeping on a fresh pillowcase may help you successfully evade a morning cleanse.

 - Lifestyle.
 Those who have an active lifestyle or engage in midday workouts might be wise to tack on an extra wash, even if they already engage in a twice-per-day routine.
 While breaking a sweat offers a number of benefits for your skin, it does so by purging pores of oils, bacteria, and other impurities, which if not properly washed away, can potentially wreak havoc on your skin.
-So, while that dewy post-gym, glazed doughnut-look may feel like a badge of honor, you may still want to score a face-cleanse asap.

 Other Ways to Keep Your Skin Clean